-The StR-ESFRI Project is led by the institute of the ESFRI Chair and the project members include experienced entities from Italy, Greece and Germany with strong involvement in ESFRI and its activities.
+The StR-ESFRI2 Project is led by the Athena Research Center (Greece) and the project members include experienced entities from Italy, Slovenia and the Czech Republic with strong involvement in ESFRI and its activities.

-The University of Milan is a public teaching and research-intensive university, the only Italian among the 21 members of LERU (League of European Research Universities), and an internationally high-ranked university.
-Research activities are conducted in 31 Departments and 29 Inter-departmental Research Centres and their results are attested by a significant quantity of scientific publications.
-The University’s researchers occupy leading positions in numerous research programmes conducted both at a national and international level.
-Prof. G. Rossi is the Italian Delegate to ESFRI and is serving as vice-Chair since 2013, with direct responsibilities in the preparation of the new Roadmap 2016.
+The University of Milan is a public teaching and research-intensive university, the only Italian among the 23 members of LERU (League of European Research Universities), and an internationally high-ranked university.
+Research activities are conducted in 32 Departments and 22 Inter-departmental Research Centres, with more than 24.000 scientific publications in the last three years, 222 patent family and 24 active spin-offs.